-$^{^2}$ Note that within IEM the 'study career counsellor' is referred to as 'private mentor'.
+$^3$ Note that within IEM the 'student coach' is referred to as 'personal mentor'.

-- 3. Students who believe that their board memberships demonstrate that they have the knowledge, understanding and / or skills, etc. that are assessed in particular tests for which credits are awarded may apply for an exemption from such tests from the Examination Board. - 4.
-A student may apply to be included under the Profiling Fund Scheme on the basis of his administrative activities and submit a request to his institute for an attendance fee or for a board membership scholarship from the Profiling Fund Board.
-See also Article 14 of the Participation Regulations on the participation councils and PC'S.
+A student may apply to be included under the Profiling Fund Scheme on the basis of his administrative activities and submit a request for a board membership scholarship from the Profiling Fund Board.
+See also Article 14 of the Fontys Regulations on the Participation councils and degree programme committees.